Roo-key/ece4160/docs/lab12.md

 <br><img src="assets/images/lab12/tof1.PNG" alt="ToF Noise Graph 1" width="50%" height="50%">
 <img src="assets/images/lab12/tof2.PNG" alt="ToF Noise Graph 2" width="50%" height="50%">

-This was a major issue for the first waypoint transition, (-4, -3) -> (-2, -1), because the robot starts at the bottom left corner and faces the top right corner, resulting in a hypotenuse that is greater than four meters, or the maximum range of the ToF sensors.
+<br>This was a major issue for the first waypoint transition, (-4, -3) -> (-2, -1), because the robot starts at the bottom left corner and faces the top right corner, resulting in a hypotenuse that is greater than four meters, or the maximum range of the ToF sensors.
 To fix this issue, I created a new arduino function that drives the car forward for a set period of time.
 I then experimentally determined how long the car needed to drive forward to travel from the first to the second waypoint.

 <pre><code>#For the first waypoint transition, I tell the robot to drive based on time rather than distance
 await robot.turn(45)